Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Who does GxP apply to?

-Who sets GxP guidelines?
+Who defines GxP guidelines?

-• the European Medicines Agency (EMA)
+• The European Medicines Agency (EMA)

-• the US Food and Drug Administration (FDA)
+• The U.S. Food and Drug Administration (FDA)

 Mockup of Yaveon Papers

-Yaveon 365 ERP does justice to GxP requirements.
+Yaveon 365 ERP meets GxP requirements.

-What is the aim of the GxP requirements?
+What is the goal of GxP requirements?

 How does cGxP differ from GxP?

-Yaveon 365: Industry-specific ERP for GxP-compliant processes
+Yaveon 365: Industry ERP for GxP-compliant processes

-The following features help with implementation:
+The following features help ensure compliance:

-• Approval and release processes: The software offers functions for controlling and documenting approval and release processes.
-This ensures that all necessary checks and approvals are carried out in accordance with the GxP guidelines.
+Provides tools for managing and documenting approval and release processes.
+This ensures that all necessary checks and releases are performed in line with GxP guidelines.

-• Regular updates and process validation: Yaveon 365 is regularly updated to ensure that the software meets current legal requirements and industry standards.
-The software also provides process validation support to ensure systems are working correctly and reliably.
+Yaveon 365 is continuously updated to meet current legal requirements and industry standards.
+It also supports validation to guarantee systems run correctly and reliably.

 Autor Stefan Klammler